Wednesday, 18 September 2019

 Our story takes place in 1968 and although Britain’s first full-length motorway had by then pushed another 30 miles further north, almost as far as Leicester in fact, it still required a trek across country to connect with the miraculous new highway, as it was then viewed.

-Naturally hitching also had its own unspoken rules and etiquette.
-Soldiers in uniform and tradesmen such as car delivery men carrying trade plates under their arms were deemed the most trustworthy or “safe” travelling companions and always received priority over a longhair with a guitar, so the wait could be long.
-But generally, you’d eventually get a ride.
+Naturally, hitching also had its own unspoken rules and etiquette.
+Soldiers in uniform and tradesmen such as car delivery men carrying trade plates were deemed the most trustworthy or “safe” travelling companions and always received priority over a longhair with a guitar, so the wait could be long.
+But generally, you’d get a ride eventually.

 And so it was that early on a Sunday evening in 1968 I found myself in the Staffordshire town of Burton-on-Trent, dropped off by an asthmatic, chain-smoking lorry driver who had given me a ride the 60 miles from Sheffield.
 I was headed for London, still more than 100 miles away and at this rate I’d not get there until late into the night, or possibly even the next day.

 Wondering what to do next I walked the streets considering the options.
 The motorway was 20 miles away out of town and with traffic bound to be light on a Sunday evening I guessed the chances of getting a lift would be slim.
-Then, completely by chance I passed a pub and noticed a chalk-written sign sitting out on the pavement: “Folk Club Tonight – John Renbourn” it read.
+Then, completely by chance I passed a pub and noticed a sandwich board sign sitting out on the pavement: “Folk Club Tonight - John Renbourn” it read in chalk.
 This looked more promising.

 Recorded in 1965 and released the following year, the first John Renbourn album

-As was often the case back then the Burton-on-Trent folk club was basically just an austere upstairs room above a pub with lino on the floor and maybe 20 small tables seating less than 100 people.
+As was often the case back then the Burton-on-Trent folk club was basically just an austere upstairs room above a pub with lino on the floor and maybe 20 small tables seating 50 to 100 people.
 I took a seat near the front and sat nursing a half pint of shandy for most of the evening.
-As usual, Renbourn delivered an incendiary set.
+As always Renbourn delivered an incendiary set.
 He’d released just three solo albums at that point (John Renbourn, Another Monday and Sir John Alot of Merrie Englandes Musyk Thyng and ye Grene Knyghte) and we got a selection from all of them.

 Back at the promoter’s house in the Burton suburbs the party was already underway when we arrived.
 There were maybe 20 well-refreshed guests there with more arriving all the time.
 Tables groaned under the weight of food and drink and the air was heavy with the aroma of dope.
 Incomprehensible modern jazz records were played, folk songs were sung and amid the hubbub, amateur guitarists of varying quality took to the floor.

-Finally in the small hours I found an empty bedroom and crept away for some sleep.
+Finally, in the small hours I found an empty bedroom and crept away for some sleep.
 But just as I was drifting off, the door opened and amid much ‘shushing’ and giggling a couple stumbled in.
-It was John Renbourn and he had a young lady in tow.
+It was John Renbourn, and he had a young lady in tow.
 Now, Renbourn was only 22 when he made his first LP and at the time of this story, he was possibly just 24.
-Yet his trademark beard and unkempt appearance made him look like Billy Connolly’s dishevelled, older brother.
-Nevertheless fame, even in the rarefied world of folk music, is a powerful aphrodisiac and Renbourn’s lack of fashion sense was seemingly no deterrent when it came to attracting the groupies.
-I should really draw a discreet veil over what happened next, so let’s just say that pretending to be asleep in the corner of a tiny bedroom while your folk guitar hero and an attractive young lady explored every page of the Kama Sutra (including the glossary) in a single bed not two feet away is an experience that never leaves you.
+Yet his trademark beard and unkempt appearance made him look like Billy Connolly’s disheveled, older brother.
+Nevertheless, fame, even in the rarefied world of folk music, is a powerful aphrodisiac and Renbourn’s lack of fashion sense was seemingly no deterrent when it came to attracting the folk groupies.
+I should really draw a discreet veil over what happened next, so let’s just say that pretending to be asleep in the corner of a tiny bedroom while your folk guitar hero and an attractive young lady explored every page of the Kama Sutra (including the index, glossary and afterword) in a single bed not two feet away is an experience that never leaves you.

-The next morning while the house was still quiet, I crept out into the kitchen to make a cup of tea.
+The next morning while the house was still quiet I crept out into the kitchen to make a cup of tea.
 Then I remembered something.
 The previous night Renbourn had stashed his guitar in a cupboard under the stairs.
 As brazenly as you like I removed the battered case, undid the clasps (unlocked, mercifully) and took out the wondrous instrument.
 It was a Gibson J50 with a blonde finish and carried all the dings and scars of a hard life on the road.
 Purchased for £50 from a US serviceman on a military base near Nottingham around 1966, it’s the guitar Renbourn used on five of his first six solo LPs, up to The Hermit in 1976.
 It also featured on all six albums by the first incarnation of Pentangle (1968-1972).
 Most notably it’s the guitar pictured on the cover of Another Monday, his second solo album (pictured here).
 A precious object indeed, that guitar was very much a part of the soundtrack of my life.
 It had Renbourn’s DNA all over it and there I was holding it in my hands. *(See below for more guitar info).
+I couldn't have been more thrilled if it had been Clapton's "Beano" Les Paul, or one of Jimi's Stratocasters.

 Renbourn’s second solo album from 1966 shows him playing his famous Gibson J50.
 The cover photo was taken on the steps leading to the Duke of York Column, just off The Mall in London